MattKotzbauer/light-simulation/README.md

-***Navier-Stokes Based Light Simulation***
+## Navier-Stokes Based Light Simulation

-Often in games, we treat light as having infinite speed, displaying the end result of our comnputations with it instantly.
+Often in games, we treat light as having infinite speed, displaying the end result of our computations with it instantly.
 In this repo, I use a Navier-Stokes simulation to explore the opposite: declaring light as an object the user can create, and visualizing how its shape changes over time if we treat it as a high-density, high-velocity fluid.

 ![Image from Simulation](src/misc/Example1.png)